-The puma is the top carnivore within the unique carnivore community of the northern Patagonia steppe.
-Pumas were extirpated from most of Patagonia during the last century, due to heavy persecution that accompanied the introduction of sheep and other livestock.
-Since 1980, the species has made an incredible comeback, and has recovered most of its former range.
-The recovery of pumas has been more remarkable than that of their principal native prey, the guanaco, and today in much of Patagonia livestock and exotic wildlife form the bulk of the puma diet.
-Thus, the functional relationship between pumas and guanacos has been lost or altered in most of Patagonia.
+The puma is the top carnivore of the Patagonian and Andean Steppes.
+Extirpated from most of Patagonia during the 1900’s, it has made an incredible comeback to most of its former range in recent decades.
+Because the recovery of pumas has been more remarkable than that of their principal native prey, the guanaco, the functional relationship between both species has been lost or altered in most of Patagonia.

 Frequent or surplus killing of sheep and goats by pumas can be economically devastating to livestock producers.
-Because pumas had been so effectively eliminated from the region, in some areas the local people consider them an invasive species since they reappeared in recent years, and have no effective traditional means for preventing predation.
+Because pumas had been so effectively eliminated from the region, in some areas the local people consider them an invasive species since they reappeared, and have no effective traditional means for preventing predation.

 We work with livestock producers, government, and partner NGOs, to help re-establish populations of native prey of pumas, thus helping to shift pumas and other carnivores from consumption of livestock to their native prey.
 In addition, we assist livestock producers to protect their herds from predators using a variety of deterrent techniques, such as guarding dogs, automatic night-lights, and flagging.